NAU men's basketball adds second graduate transfer, signs UNLV guard Jay Green

 Green's signing likely signals the end of Northern Arizona's 2020 class which, including Green has four guards in incoming freshmen Dayton Harris and Carter Mahaney and fellow grad transfer Malcolm Porter.

-During his time at UNLV, Green appeared in just 32 games and averaged just seven minutes per contest.
-Green suited up for UNLV for just two seasons, his freshmen year in 2017-18, then was redshirted before competing this past season.
+During his time at UNLV, Green appeared in just 32 games and averaged seven minutes per contest.
+Green suited up for UNLV in just two seasons, his freshman year in 2017-18, then was redshirted before competing this past season.

 The 6-foot-5 guard is known for his defensive capabilities, Burcar said in a press release made Monday.